MinilordKREE/CSV_DA/README.md

 It works by

-1. describing the dataset to a Large Language Model (OpenAI GPT‑4o‑mini by default, or any Hugging‑Face chat model);
+1. describing the dataset to a Large Language Model (OpenAI GPT‑4o‑mini by default, or any Hugging‑Face chat model(to be implemented));
 2. letting the LLM write pandas code;
 3. executing that code inside a locked‑down Docker sandbox; and
 4. asking the LLM to explain the result in natural language (Chinese by default).